Your Skin and Nails and Chemotherapy

 Keep nails clean and short.

-Check with your cancer care team before getting a manicure.
+Check with your cancer care team before getting a manicure or pedicure.

 Wear gloves when doing housework or working in the garden.